Join The Force.

 Fairview Heights attracts visitors and shoppers from throughout Southern Illinois and the entire St. Louis region with our substantial number of restaurants and hundreds of retail stores, including our huge, one million square foot regional indoor shopping mall.

-We employ forty-four (44) sworn officers and sixteen (16) civilian employees.
-The Fairview Heights Police Department offers qualified candidates the opportunity to join a proactive and professional police department with several career enhancing opportunities, including criminal investigations, juvenile investigations, undercover drug operations, school resource officer, D.A.R.E. officer, crisis intervention teams, TRACER team (hot spot unit), regional SWAT and Mobile Field Force teams.
+We employ forty-six (46) sworn officers and sixteen (16) civilian employees.
+The Fairview Heights Police Department offers qualified candidates the opportunity to join a proactive and professional police department with several career enhancing opportunities, including criminal investigations, juvenile investigations, undercover drug operations, school resource officer, D.A.R.E. officer, crisis intervention teams, Auto Theft Task Force, regional SWAT and Mobile Field Force teams.

 Police officers in Fairview Heights have always enjoyed the support of the citizens of the community, due in large part to the officers’ dedication to the philosophy of community oriented policing and the officers’ devotion to the tenets of professional and ethical policing.
 The department is focused on preventing crime and increasing the quality of life for everyone who lives in or visits the community.

 Patrol officers are represented by the Fraternal Order of Police Lodge No. 217.
-The collective bargaining agreement offers a very competitive salary and comprehensive benefit program.
+The collective bargaining agreement offers a very competitive salary and comprehensive benefit package, which is above and beyond other area departments.

 In order to be considered for employment with the Fairview Heights Police Department, candidates must possess and adhere to the following requirements: